systematic-magic/aop/sections.rst

 	- Check that **all** subsection headers in the article are written in :ref:`sentence case<sentence_case>`.

-	- Check that subsection headers are formatted in bold and colored in black.
+	- Check that subsection headers are formatted in bold and coloured in black.

 	- Check that there are **no** underlining or italics (except for Latin terms and gene names) in the headers.